 My island became a peninsula, connected to Te Wai Pounamu by rocks and sands washed down from the Southern Alps.

 My hills rang with the songs of kiwi, kākāpō, parakeets and tūī.
 Moa roamed.
 My oceans thronged with dolphins, whales, penguins and kai moana in abundance.

 I sat with Maui as he fished up Te Ika a Maui.
 He buried a troublesome giant under my mountains.
 I feel him stir from time to time.

 I was here when the first humans came.
 The Waitaha paddling their waka from Polynesia.
 Ngāti Māmoe and Ngāi Tahu built their pā and planted their gardens.
 I was here when Te Rauparaha bought fire and blood to the harbour.
 I watched the Ngāi Tahu chiefs Iwikau and Tikao sign Te Tiriti o Waitangi at Ōnuku Marae.
 I saw the British plant their flags and the disappointment on Capitaine Langlois's face as he returned too late to claim me for the French crown.

 Many have told my story.
 But only one has distilled the essence of this place to make poems that run over your tongue.
 Songs that sing in your mouth.

 Every bottle is a taste of this place.
-Kelp gathered in Wainui, lavender from Little River, rosehips from Little Akaloa, wild thyme from the Peninsula.
+Kelp gathered in Wainui, lavender from Little River, blossoms from Little Akaloa, wild thyme from the Peninsula.
 Locally grown grapes, lemons, and botanicals for gins that are a true evocation of this beautiful place.